 * Suitors include both domestic and foreign suitors -source

-* Books first annual loss, hurt by ill-fated Asian expansion (Adds quote from Murray Goulburn CEO, comment from analyst)
+* Books first annual loss, hurt by ill-fated Asian expansion (Adds details on suitors, changes media slug)

-SYDNEY Aug 22 (Reuters) - Murray Goulburn Co-operative, Australia's largest milk processor, said on Tuesday it was considering approaches from a broad array of suitors who were interested in acquiring the cooperative as a whole or some of its assets.
+SYDNEY Aug 22 (Reuters) - Murray Goulburn Co-operative, Australia's largest milk processor, said on Tuesday it had received approaches from a number of suitors who had expressed interest in acquiring the cooperative as a whole or some of its assets.

-The interest comes as Murray Goulburn, reeling from an ill-fated Asian expansion, reported its first annual loss since its 2015 listing.
+The approaches come as Murray Goulburn, reeling from an ill-fated Asian expansion, reported its first annual loss since its 2015 listing.

-The interested parties include local and international investors who are offering restructuring options, a source familiar with the situation told Reuters.
-The source, who was not authorised to talk to the media, declined to be identified.
+The interested parties include local and international investors who have approached the company to offer restructuring options, a source familiar with the situation told Reuters.
+The source, who was not authorized to talk to the media, declined to be identified.

-Shares in its listed trading entity, MG Unit Trust, was 3.6 percent higher in afternoon trade on the news of the approaches.
+Shares in its listed trading entity, MG Unit Trust, climbed 3.2 percent on the news.

-Murray Goulburn booked a A$370.8 million ($295 million) loss for the year ended June 30, compared with a profit of A$21.2 million a year earlier.
+Murray Goulburn reported a A$370.8 million ($295 million) loss for the year ended June 30, compared with a profit of A$21.2 million a year earlier.